 5.49.2.2 Configuration of the MWAB-gNB

 The MWAB-gNB's configuration is managed by the OAM of the MWAB Broadcasted PLMN/SNPN and the address (or FQDN) of the OAM server per MWAB Broadcasted PLMN/SNPN may be configured at the MWAB-gNB.
-The OAM server of the MWAB Broadcasted PLMN/SNPN provides (re-)configuration parameters considering location of MWAB as specified in TS 38.401 [42], e.g. for the purpose including the access stratum operation of the MWAB-gNB, the N2, N3 and Xn interface management, activating/deactivating the MWAB-gNB operation and to assist the MWAB-gNB providing information used by MWAB-UE for the BH PDU Session(s) management via URSP processing.
+The OAM server of the MWAB Broadcasted PLMN/SNPN provides (re-)configuration parameters considering location of MWAB as specified in TS 38.401 [42], e.g. for the purpose including the access stratum operation of the MWAB-gNB, the N2, N3 and Xn interface management, activating/deactivating the MWAB-gNB operation and to assist the MWAB-gNB providing traffic descriptor information(see clause 5.49.1.2) used by MWAB-UE for the BH PDU Session(s) management via URSP processing.

 NOTE 1: It is expected the OAM of the MWAB Broadcasted PLMN/SNPN is aware of location in which the MWAB operation can be authorized and also can obtain MWAB's current location.
 Only when the MWAB is authorized successfully, the configuration information can be provisioned to the MWAB-gNB.
 Alternatively, the OAM can also provision configuration parameters related to different areas, as defined in TS 38.401 [42].